CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

 ![20240513_083647](20240513_083647.jpg)

 The metal Bailey can be easily retained, since it has a long expanse of flat metal on the front.
-But the wooden plane will require us to get creative.
+But the wooden plane will require some creativity.
 You can see my post on how I made this wooden plane [here]({% link _posts/2024-04-30-wooden_handplane.md %}).

 <div class="grid-container grid-2x2">
     <div>